eonarheim/TypeState/README.md

 ```

 ###Using JavaScript
-JavaScript is easy with TypedFSM.
+JavaScript is easy with TypeState.
 The finite state machine relies on states that can be converted to strings with the `.toString()` method.
 So to use JavaScript simple replace the top few lines of the previous example with the following:

 ```javascript
 var Elevator = {